Dubai, November 17, 2015

 There are two women who are Emiratis who work in the ministry who have been attending the training-both the basic technical trainer’s toolbox training and now the advanced: accelerated learning and tomorrow- how to avoid learner overload.

 They are very young and seem umbilically attached to their phones.
 They wear exquisite abayas (long robes) and hijabs (black veils).
 They look lovely.
-To start the accelerated learning training, I gave everyone a small car and a thick sheet … Read the rest
+To start the accelerated learning training, I gave everyone a small car … Read the rest

 “Is ditchwater dull?
 Naturalists with microscopes have told me that it teems with quiet fun. ” G. K. Chesterton